science-automation/ETL-Synthea-Python/python_etl/README.md

 Example .env files are provided for Windows (.env.example.windows) and unix (.env.example.unix) runs, differing only in path name constructs.

-- Set BASE\_SYNPUF\_INPUT\_DIRECTORY to where the downloaded CMS directories are contained, that is, the DE\_1 through DE\_20 directories.
+- Set BASE\_SYNTHEA\_INPUT\_DIRECTORY to where the generated synthea csv directories are contained.
 - Set BASE\_OMOP\_INPUT\_DIRECTORY to the CDM v5 vocabulary directory, for example: /data/vocab_download_v5.
 - Create a directory and set its path to BASE\_OUTPUT\_DIRECTORY.
 This directory will contain all of the output files after running the ETL.
 - Create a directory and set its path to BASE\_ETL\_CONTROL\_DIRECTORY.
-This contains files used for auto-incrementing record numbers and keeping track of physicians and physician institutions over the 20 parts so that the seperate DE\_1 through DE\_20 directories can be processed sequentially.
-These files need to be deleted if you want to restart numbering.
+This contains files used for auto-incrementing record numbers and keeping track of physicians and physician institutions when running multiple sets of synthea files

 ## 5. Test ETL with DE_0 CMS test data
 We have provided the directory named DE_0 inside the